hylang/hyrule/README.rst

 All of Hyrule's contents can be imported or required directly from the top-level module ``hyrule``.

-`Hyrule's documentation can be read online on Read the Docs. <https://hyrule.readthedocs.io>`_
+`Hyrule's documentation can be read online on Hylang.org. <http://hylang.org/hyrule/doc>`_

 You can run Hyrule's test suite with the command ``pytest`` and build its documentation with ``( cd docs; sphinx-build . _build -b html )``.